grnet/synnefo/docs/admin-guide.rst

 allocator.
 The VM is "pinned" to this backend, and can not change through its lifetime.
 The backend allocator decides in which backend to spawn the VM based on the available resources of each backend, trying to balance the load between them.

-Handling of Networks, as far as backends are concerned, is based on whether the network is public or not.
-Public networks are created through the `snf-manage network-create` command, and are only created on one backend.
-Private networks are created on all backends, in order to ensure that VMs residing on different backends can be connected to the same private network.
+Also, Networks are created to all Ganeti backends, in order to ensure that VMs residing on different backends can be connected to the same networks.

+A backend can be marked as `drained` in order to be excluded from automatic servers allocation and not receive new servers.
+Also, a backend can be marked as `offline` to denote that the backend is not healthy (e.g. broken master) and avoid the penalty of connection timeouts.

+Finally, Cyclades is able to manage Ganeti backends with different enabled hypervisors (`kvm`, `xen`), and different enabled disk templates.

 Listing existing backends
 `````````````````````````